dimitrinicolas/landmannalaugar-iterm-colors/README.md

 ## Installation

-[Download the lastest realease][lastest release] and import it to your iTerm profiles colors schemes.
+[Download the lastest release][lastest release] and import it to your iTerm profiles colors schemes.

 ## Related